-Enterosgel accelerate the efficiency of standard treatment of allergic diseases
+Enterosgel accelerate the efficiency of standard treatment.

 - normalizes the function of the digestive tract and immune system;